OLAMIDE100/Data-Engineering-Project/README.md

 <!-- ROADMAP -->
 ## Roadmap

+- [x] Create a GCP project and Get the google service key and store in a file path
+- [ ] Install Terraform and create the main.tf and variable.tf file
+- [x] Provision the various Google Cloud Resources Using Terraform
+- [x] Create an Airflow folder with dags,logs and plugins folders inside it
+- [x] Install Docker and Docker Compose
+- [x] Add a custom Docker file with airflow image to take in airflow environment, python environment and google development kit/environment
+- [x] Build the airflow image
+- [x] Add the docker compose file with various airflow services and variables together with google variables
-- [x] Add Changelog
+- [x] Build the bash data ingestion script
+- [x] Build the dag python file with various operators for the execution off various tasks
+- [x] Run the docker compose up to build and start our containers for the execution of the project
-- [x] Add back to top links
+- [x] Connect the ingested dataset in the dataware to google data studio
-- [ ] Add Additional Templates w/ Examples
-- [ ] Add "components" document to easily copy & paste sections of the readme
+- [ ] Build dashboards to pass the necessary information effectively
-- [ ] Multi-language Support
-    - [ ] Chinese
-    - [ ] Spanish

-See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/OLAMIDE100/Data-Engineering-Project/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#top">back to top</a>)</p>